Nick Warren: Biography

 "I am in love with the city of Buenos Aires and have the most amazing time, each and every time I go there to play.
 I started writing this tune after playing there last year".
 Hope Recordings' next release was by Tom Glass, titled 'Naive' for which Nick did his own 'Psychedelic Wheel' Remix.

 In November 2011, Nick released another solo single, Rumbletump, on Hernan Cattaneo's Sudbeat label.

 On 25 August 2012 Warren announced via his Facebook page that he would be compiling the next Renaissance Masters series album, set for a January 2013 release.
 He demonstrated his excitement for the release stating "These are exciting times for electronic music with genres and styles more eclectic than ever before and with this album for the Masters series I hope to highlight some of the most breathtaking and diverse electronic music in 2012."

 In 2015, Warren expanded his The Soundgarden radio shows into a global live events brand.
 After an initial season in Ibiza, the brand found particular initial success in the South American markets, with highlights including shows at Destino Arena, Mar Del Plata and Parque Riviera, Montevideo, Uruguay, as well as annual boat parties at Amsterdam Dance Event and Miami Music Week alongside Hernán Cattáneo's Sudbeat label.

 Off the back of its success in the live arena, The Soundgarden has subsequently expanded into a respected Progressive and Melodic House record label.
 A&R'd exclusively by Warren, the label has released numerous EPs and singles from artists including Modd, Luka Sambe, Black 8, Nicolas Rada, and Warren himself, as well as compilations and samplers for major electronic music events such as Miami Music Week and Amsterdam Dance Event.

 In 2017, Warren and Jody Wisternoff released their fifth studio album as Way Out West, Tuesday Maybe, on Anjunadeep.
 In 2018, the duo subsequently released an EP of extended chill-out versions of tracks from Tuesday Maybe, entitled Sunday Maybe, on Anjunadeep.

 For in-studio mixing, Nick Warren uses Ableton Live, ProTools, and some Logic Pro on a Macintosh.

+On 19 September 2025, Warren released his debut solo studio album Turbulence via The Soundgarden.